ericapeng/political-bias-analysis/README.md

 ## Results

-Check out the results of our project in our [video presentation](https://www.youtube.com/watch?v=E_Cu2AzA244)
+Check out the details and results of our project in our [video presentation](https://www.youtube.com/watch?v=E_Cu2AzA244)

 This project was completed with my partner Elvin Kong as our final project submission for the Machine Learning course at NYU Shanghai